mtalha7274/flutter_ruler_slider/README.md

 ```

 ### Matched ticks
 Highlight specific ticks by value using `matchValues`.
-Matched ticks use `RulerTickStyle.matchHeight`, `matchThickness`, and `matchColor` (defaults: 15.0, 1.2, transparent).
+Matched ticks use `TicksStyle.matchHeight`, `matchThickness`, and `matchColor` (defaults: 15.0, 1.2, transparent).

 Example: highlight midpoints between major ticks in the example app: